Natmonlee/the-games-board/README.md

 - I focused on using semantic HTML elements to improve clarity and accessibility.
 - I built the app with responsiveness in mind from the start, though it still has room for improvement.
 - I initially planned to use Tailwind CSS, but due to time constraints and my unfamiliarity with it, I opted for vanilla CSS.
 I plan to revisit Tailwind in the future.
-- I used HashRouter instead of regular routing because GitHub Pages doesn't support client-side routing.
-Hash-based routing ensures direct links work without 404 errors.
-- I added location-based switching to interact with live or local database.
 - I reused components where possible — for example, the same form is used for both creating and editing posts by passing an optional pageId prop.
 - I chose Material UI to handle styling for interactive components (like hover states and resizable text areas) more efficiently.
 - I wasn’t entirely happy with the visual design — I ran out of time to polish the layout and style, but the functionality is complete.

+## Clarifications

+- I intended to host a complete live demo, but ran into CORS issues that I wasn’t able to fully resolve in time.
+There are more details about this in the backend README.
+- I initially planned to deploy the frontend on GitHub Pages, so I used HashRouter instead of standard routing.
+GitHub Pages doesn’t support client-side routing, and hash-based routing avoids 404 errors on direct navigation.
+- I also implemented location-based switching to connect either to a live or local database.
+However, since I haven’t been able to access the backend from any frontend hosting environment yet, this logic hasn’t been triggered.
+I’ve left the relevant code in place to demonstrate the intended approach, and I hope to get it working in the future.

 ## Acknowledgements